Está Dañada

 "Está Dañada" is a song by American singer-songwriter Iván Cornejo, released on August 20, 2021 from his debut studio album Alma Vacía.
 The song went viral on the video-sharing app TikTok in September 2021, following which it became his breakout hit and peaked at number 61 on the Billboard Hot 100.
 It is his first and the second regional Mexican song to enter the chart.

 Composition

-"Está Dañada" is a sierreño song with indie elements.
+"Está Dañada" is a sierreño ranchera song with indie elements.
 The lyrics are about a heartbroken girl.

 Remix

 Weeks after the song became successful, a remix was considered.
 The official remix, featuring Jhay Cortez, was released on December 3, 2021 with an accompanying music video.
 The clip was filmed in black and white in Miami in one day.